 Consolidation job is designed to collect data from multiple agents onto storage servers.
 This job can be useful, for example, to collect periodic reports from workstations.
 It's reusable, so new files can be later added to the source agents.
-To re-use the job, just manually launch it with "Start" button.
-At this point source agent will rescan the folder and upload new files.
-The already present files will be re-hashed and compared across the agents.
-Matching files won't be re-synced.
+To re-use the job, just manually launch it with "Start" button or restart any of the previous Job Runs.

-1) Go to JOBS -> Create new job -> Consolidation.
+Go to JOBS -> Configure jobs -> Create new job -> Consolidation.

 See here for more details on creating and managing groups.

 Agents from this group will be collecting data from source agents.
 You can create a new group or pick an already existing one, or also select the agents separately, provided agents do not create Conflicts.
 Specify the path from where agents will be storing the files.
 Using Agent tags is also possible.